microsoft/Purview-ADB-Lineage-Solution-Accelerator/LIMITATIONS.md

 Microsoft Purview's Fully Qualified Names are case sensitive.
 Spark Jobs may have data sources connections that are not in the proper casing as on the data source (e.g. `dbo.InputTable` might be the physical table's name in the SQL db but a Spark query may reference the table as `dbo.iNpUtTaBlE`).

 As a result, this solution attempts to find the best matching *existing* asset.
 If no existing asset is found to match based on qualified name, the data source name as found in the Spark query will be used toe create a dummy asset.
 On a subsequent scan of the data source in Purview and another run of the Spark query with the connector enabled will resolve the linkage.

-### Column Level Mapping

-The solution currently does not provide column level mapping within the Microsoft Purview lineage tab.

 ### Data Factory